Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 - **Neurodynamic Simulation of Demyelinating Neurological Damage Caused by SARS-COV-2**

-  I coolaboarted with a team member to investigat how SARS-COV-2 damages human brain function by neurodynamic simulation.
+  I coolaboarted with a team member to investigate how SARS-COV-2 damages human brain function by neurodynamic simulation.
   Click to download the [paper](https://kevin-shao-ustc.github.io/EleMag.pdf)

 - **Replication: 3D Photography on Your Desk**